RayDimn/Risk_Of_Rain_2_Expand/README.md

 | Thunderstore Code | 0197c21e-1821-93d8-f71a-241fd79763a7
 | -- | -- |

+Although not necessary, it's also recommended that you own both DLC's.

 ![About](https://github.com/RayDimn/Risk_Of_Rain_2_Expand/blob/main/Banners/AboutBanner.png)

 **Risk Of Rain 2 Expand** is a Modpack created to serve as a expansion of the game, giving a variety of quality of life additions, bug fixes as well as overall new content to the game, all that while trying to stay true to the original core of the game.